 When do you need an architect

 If you plan anything big - adding a new wing, changing the roof line, moving load-bearing walls, or building a house from scratch - you need an architect.
 Architects are licensed specialists trained to keep the structure safe and code-compliant.
 Because they carry legal responsibility for their drawings, they charge more per hour than interior designers, even on projects that don’t technically require a license.
 Most of an architect’s work (about 80 percent) goes into calculations, permits, and structural details that the average homeowner never sees - but that make the building stand up and pass inspections.
+That's important work that must be done but interior designer supports it by managing the process to ensure that the final result is not compromised by construction elements.

 When do you need an interior designer

 If the external walls are staying put and the goal is to refresh how your rooms look and work, call a designer.
 Designers focus on colours, lighting, furniture layout, and storage so everyday life feels smoother and looks better.
 They also manage orders, deliveries, and installers, often unlocking trade discounts that soften their fee.
 Their eyes stay on aesthetics and day-to-day functionality rather than concrete and steel.
+And even if you have your contractor chosen or you've started works, it's still not too late to hire interior desginer, learn why.

 Working with an architect is like working with an engineer who speaks in floor plans and building codes; progress is measured in permits approved and beams specified.
 Working with an interior designer feels more like collaborating with a stylist - they show mood boards, fabric swatches, and 3-D room views until the space matches your taste.